-- While music is playing, press Windows Key + S, enter sound and select Sound from the menu.
+- While music is playing, press Windows Key + S, enter the sound, and select Sound from the menu.

 - In the Playback tab double click the Speakers option to open its properties.

-- Go to Advanced tab and set the Default Format to a 24 bit value.
+- Go to the Advanced tab and set the Default Format to a 24-bit value.

 - After you’re done, click Apply and OK to save changes.